Croatian Americans: Croatian-born population

-Croatian-born population in the U.S. since 2010:
+Croatian-born population in the U.S. from 2010 to 2017 according to the American FactFinder numbered:

 History

 The first major immigration of Croats was recorded in 1715.
 At the time, approximately twelve hundred Croatian Protestants, whose ancestors had left the Austrian Empire after unsuccessful peasant revolts in 1573 and anti-Reformation edict of 1598, arrived in the American colony of Georgia.
 They settled in the valley of Savannah River.
 Those settlers introduced silk-worm cultivation in Georgia.
 The community prospered for 150 years, until it was demolished during the Civil War.

 In 1683, a Croat Jesuit, named Ivan Ratkaj (Juan Ratkay) established a mission in northwest New Spain.
 In 1746, another Jesuit, Ferdinand Konšak (Consago Gonzales), drew the first dependable map of Baja California.
 Beginning in 1783, Joseph Kundek, a Croat missionary, helped to develop several midwestern towns, including Ferdinand and Jasper, both in Dubois County, Indiana.
 In the 1830s, various groups in the Austrian Empire sent financial aid to America to support missionary activities.

 Many early Croat immigrants settled in New Orleans, and were employed as traders, artisans and fishermen.
 By the 1860s, there were around six hundred Croat families in New Orleans.
 Several families settled permanently in Alabama.
 During the Civil War, some three thousand Croats resided in the South, mostly in Louisiana, Alabama and Mississippi.
 Hundreds of them volunteered for the Confederate Army and Navy.
 After the defeat of the Confederacy in 1865, many Croats who had served in the Confederate military moved to the West.

-Significant emigration from what is now Croatia dates from the late 1890s and early 1900s, peaking around 1910, when many Croatians, the majority of them Roman Catholics, began emigrating to the United States.
+Significant emigration from what is now Croatia dates from the mid-late 1880s and early 1890s, peaking around 1905-1910, when many Croatians, the majority of them Roman Catholics, began emigrating to the United States.
 Many were economic immigrants, while others considered themselves political refugees.

 Like other immigrants of that period, they migrated to find employment.
 Many of them, mostly single young men but, often, married women with or without their families, settled in small towns in Pennsylvania and New York as coal miners or steelworkers.
 Many also settled in factory towns and farming areas in Midwestern states such as Wisconsin, Minnesota, Indiana, Illinois, and Iowa.
 For most of the single men, the stay was only temporary.
 Once they had saved enough money, many Croatian men returned to Croatia.
 However, those who did choose to stay found permanent residence.